Decoupling

 Option 2: Decouple First Before Purchase

-As we have seen in the earlier financials for Mrs Tan,
+As we have seen in the earlier financials for Mrs Tan on the part-purchase,

-Note here that there could be other costs involved here for decoupling for example ABSD if the spouse who is buying out the part-share is a Singapore PR (5% for 1st property), or even SSD (seller’s stamp duty) on the part of the outgoing spouse depending on how long they have been holding on to the subject property.
+It’s noteworthy to point out there could be other costs involved for decoupling for example ABSD on the incumbent spouse buying out the share of outgoing spouse if he or she is a Singapore PR (5% for 1st property), or SSD (seller’s stamp duty) on the part of the outgoing spouse depending on how long they have been holding on to the subject property.

-Speak to us if you are thinking of decoupling soon when your lock-in ends.
-Our partner law firm who is adept on the decoupling process can give you more expert advice before you decide.
+Speak to us if you are thinking of decoupling with your lock-in expiring round the corner.
+Our partner law firm who is adept on the decoupling process can give you more expert advice before you make the final decision.

 Need more advice?
 We don’t just throw you a set of rates, or get different bankers to sell to you.
 Not only do we help clients navigate home loan rates Singapore quick and fuss-free, we show you how best to position your Singapore mortgage taking cues from the interest rate cycle, be it for residential or commercial property loan.
 Work with us today and you’ll also be helping to support our social cause!